 - Possess big data without being able to act on much of it.
 One of the key challenges in managing multiple big data tools and their unique environments is that, without aggregation and processing, the data won’t have the context it needs to be transformed into something actionable.
 Organizations have numerous development tools they can use, but at this stage, development often slows down.
 There is a risk of creating islands of automation that aren’t interoperable.

-An IT Orchestration and Automation Platform for Big Data Completes the Puzzle
+Orchestration and Automation - Complete the Puzzle

 Born from workload automation, service orchestration and automation platforms (SOAP) have evolved as the answer to managing big data.
 With agile integrations, native managed file transfer, and real-time event-based trigger capabilities, SOAPs connect big data tools by automating the entire end-to-end processes while empowering IT Ops with centralized visibility and management.